maxkulish/go-optimization-guide/docs/01-common-patterns/batching-ops.md

 # Batching Operations in Go

-Batching operations is a powerful performance optimization technique often overlooked in high-throughput Go applications.
-Rather than performing each expensive operation individually, batching consolidates multiple operations into a single call.
-This strategy dramatically reduces overhead, whether it's network latency, file system I/O, database transactions, or even CPU-intensive processing.
+Batching is a simple but effective way to boost performance in high-throughput Go applications.
+By grouping multiple operations into a single call, you can minimize repeated overhead—from network round-trips and disk I/O to database commits and CPU cycles.
+It’s a practical technique that can make a big difference in both latency and resource usage.

 ## Why Batching Matters